 Anorexia as Defense Against Sexual Desires

-One psychoanalytic drive-theory model views anorexia as a defense against sexual desires, a way to end the psychosexual crises of puberty and return to the seemingly idealized world of childhood.
+One psychoanalytic drive theory model views anorexia as a defence against sexual desires, a way to end the psychosexual crises of puberty and return to the seemingly idealized world of childhood.
 Sexual impulses are either not perceived or are associated with fear.
-As evidence for this theory, it is pointed out that weight loss largely strips the body of secondary sexual characteristics, reducing sexual signaling, and menstruation stops.
+As evidence for this theory, it is pointed out that weight loss largely strips the body of secondary sexual characteristics, reducing sexual signalling, and menstruation stops.

 Anorexia as Protection of Individual’s Autonomy